 Despite the terrible punishments Zeus could inflict he was also a peacemaker, famously reconciling Apollo and Hermes when they fought over the first lyre.
 Similarly, Zeus resolved the conflict between Apollo and Hercules over the tripod from Delphi.
-He also persuaded Hades to part with Persephone for part of each year and so end the terrible drought she had caused for the human race in protest at being held captive in the Underworld.
+He also persuaded Hades to part with Persephone for part of each year and so end the terrible drought her mother Demeter had caused for the human race in protest at being held captive in the Underworld.
 For mere mortals, Zeus was at least fair-minded.
 At his feet Zeus had the jars of Fate - one full of bad things, another full of good things and he dispensed both with justice.
 Similarly, the time of a mortal’s death was carefully weighed in Zeus’ golden scales.

 Sites Sacred to Zeus

 Zeus had an oracle, the oldest in fact, at Dodona in northern Greece where ascetic priests served an oracle which interpreted the sounds from the wind in the branches of the sacred oak trees and the babbling of water from the holy spring.
 Another great sanctuary dedicated to Zeus was at Olympia where every four years from 776 BCE the Olympic Games drew crowds from all parts of the Greek world to honour the father of the gods and where 100 oxen were sacrificed to Zeus at the end of each Games.
-Also at Olympia, the massive 5th century BCE temple of Zeus housed the gigantic gold and ivory statue of the god by Pheidias which was one of the seven wonders of the ancient world.
+Also at Olympia, the massive 5th century BCE temple of Zeus housed the gigantic gold and ivory statue of the god by Pheidias which was one of the Seven Wonders of the ancient world.
 Other important sacred sites for the god were on Mt.
-Lycaios, in Athens, Nemea, Pergamon, Stratos and in Libya.
+Lycaios, in Athens, Nemea, Pergamon, Stratos, and in Libya.

 There were surprisingly few festivals in honour of Zeus, one was the Diasia of Athens.
 Generally, though, Zeus, as head of the Greek pantheon, was omnipresent and so made no particular attachments to specific cities.
 Zeus was, however, worshipped in most family homes where an altar was often dedicated to him in each courtyard, for as Zeus Herkeios, he protected the family hearth and property in general.
 He was also Zeus Xenios, the god of hospitality, Zeus Polieus, protector of cities, Zeus Horkios guardian of oaths and Zeus Soter, the protector and general benefactor to all.